w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 ![grafana-1](assets/guides/how-to-monitor/2-add-data-source.png)

-Click `Add data source` to choose where the data coming from.
+Click `Add data source` to choose where the data is coming from.

 ![grafana-1](assets/guides/how-to-monitor/2-add-data-source-2.png)